SC-Networks/evalanche-soap-api-connector/docs/profile.md

 ): TargetGroupMemberShip[]
 ```

-Updates data of a set of profiles
+Update data of a set of profiles

 ```